Motivesoft/hype/README.md

 ## Design
 The initial design is simple.
-* Accept a filename on the command line
+* Accept one or more filenames on the command line,
+  * or as piped input if no filenames are specified
-* Load it into a string
+* Load the contents into a string
-* Pass it to the Lexers module to find the appropriate one
+* Write the content to the console using the capabilities of the `chroma` package
-* Use the standard formatter for coloured console output
-* Hard code (initially, at least) the style
-* Write the file to the console with the lexer, formatter and style
+  * the choice of lexer, formatter and style coming from:
+    * hard-coded defaults
+    * the name of the loaded file(s)
+    * command line configuration switches

 ## Testing
 ```shell